neonira/neonira.github.io/_posts/2018-04-25-rchess-experiment.md

 ---
+layout: post
-title: "Improving your chess play - part 2"
+title: R - Chess - improve your chess play part II
-hidden: false
-categories: games EN
-tags: chess computer R
-author: neonira
+category: category-rmetaverse
+summary: exploring new ideas about chess
+image: images/chess.jpg
+# comments: true
-permalink: icp2
+permalink: rm-r-chess-2
 ---

 ### Experimenting <cite class='kw'>rchess</cite> package
 This is the second post of a serie, dedicated to <cite class='kw'>rchess</cite> R package.
 This week we aim to produce chess game half-move images and to proceed to a movie montage in order to get a video representative of the full chess game.